Equality in the Spacetime Positive Mass Theorem: Introduction

 Our approach is motivated by the work of R.~Bartnik~\cite{Bartnik:2005} toward his quasi-local mass program.
-Aside from analytical technicalities, Bartnik's argument could be applied, under the additional assumption that $(g,k)$ is vacuum in a setting of Hilbert spaces.
+Aside from analytical technicalities, Bartnik's argument could be applied, under the additional assumption that $(g,k)$ is a three-dimensional vacuum initial data set.
 Using the new modified functional, we are able to handle general initial data sets with dominant energy condition.
 We also use a different analytical framework.

 The paper is organized as follows.
-In Section~\ref{section:prelim}, we present the basic definitions and recall the modified constraint operator of~\cite{Corvino-Huang:2016}.
-In Section~\ref{section:DEC}, we present an elementary and important property of the modified constraint operator.
+In Section~\ref{section:prelim}, we present the basic definitions and recall the modified constraint operator of~\cite{Corvino-Huang:2019}.
+In Section~\ref{section:DEC}, we present a fundamental property of the modified constraint operator.
 In Section~\ref{section:inequality}, we prove a Sobolev version of positive mass inequality.
 We also include a deformation result to the strict dominant energy condition (Theorem~\ref{theorem:strict}), which may be of independent interest.
 The main argument to prove Theorem~\ref{theorem:main} is in Section~\ref{section:variational}.

 \begin{ack} The authors would like to express their sincere gratitude to Richard Schoen for discussion and support.
 They are also grateful to Hugh Bray, Justin Corvino, Greg Galloway, Jim Isenberg, Christina Sormani, and Mu-Tao Wang for their encouragement. \end{ack}